Worldpay, Inc.: History

 On May 12, 2014, Vantiv confirmed a $1.65 billion acquisition of Mercury Payment Systems LLC.

-In November 2016, Vantiv acquired the US operations of Canadian payment processor Moneris Solutions.
+In November 2016, it acquired the US operations of Canadian payment processor Moneris Solutions.

 In July 2017, the company announced its intention to acquire British-based Worldpay for $10.4 billion.
-Subsequent announcements have indicated that the combined entity will be named "Worldpay Inc." headquartered and listed in the United States, but internal operations will be based in the U.K. The transaction was completed on 16 January 2018 and changed its name to Worldpay, Inc. on January 16, 2018.
+Subsequent announcements have indicated that the combined entity will be named "Worldpay Inc." headquartered and listed in the United States, but internal operations will be based in the U.K.

-On July 1, 2018, Worldpay Inc. acquired Pazien, a US payments data platform startup that Worldpay Group plc first invested in on May 14, 2014.
+On January 16, 2018, upon completing the purchase of the British firm, it changed its name to Worldpay, Inc. On July 1, it acquired Pazien, a US payments data platform startup that Worldpay Group plc first invested in on May 14, 2014.

-In March 2019, Fidelity National Information Services, Inc. (FIS), announced a $43 billion deal to buy Worldpay, reported as the biggest deal ever in the international payments sector.
-The acquisition closed in June 2019 and Worldpay was merged into FIS.
+In March 2019, FIS announced a $43 billion deal to buy Worldpay, reported as the biggest deal ever in the international payments sector; after the deal was completed in June, Worldpay merged with FIS.
 In November 2020, WorldPay expands into Argentina by securing domestic card scheme acquiring licenses in Argentina.

 In February 2023, in the wake of pressure from activist investors, FIS announced it would spin off its merchant business that consisted of Worldpay in the next 12 months.
-In July, private equity firm GTCR agreed to acquire a 55 percent stake in WorldPay from FIS for $11.7 billion, valuing WorldPay at $18.5 billion.
+In July, private equity firm GTCR agreed to acquire a 55% stake in WorldPay from FIS for $11.7 billion, valuing WorldPay at $18.5 billion.

-In February 2024, Worldpay was separated from Fidelity National Information Services (FIS) to become an independent company once again.
-Today it is co-owned by GTCR (55%) and FIS (44%).

-In April 2025, Global Payments agreed to acquire Worldpay, a payments technology provider, for $22 billion.
+In February 2024, the Cincinnati-based firm was separated from FIS and became an independent company again, although it remained co-owned by GTCR (55%) and FIS (45%).
+In April 2025, Global Payments agreed to buy Worldpay for $22 billion.

+In January 2026, following regulatory approvals in multiple jurisdictions, it was announced that Global Payments had completed the transaction, whose final value is estimated to have been $24.25 billion.